tsusanto/gt/_posts/2025-09-02-bento-plate-dinner.md

 * pork with dry spiced bean curd
 * egg roll

-G found these very beautiful bento plates from Crate and Barrel and I am absolutely thrilled with it.
+I told G I want to start making meals the japanese way called ichiju sanchai, which consists of a main dish, two side dishs and one soup.
+So G found these very beautiful bento plates from Crate and Barrel and I am absolutely thrilled with it.
 Eating dinner out of a ceramic plate defintely feels better than eating out of a plastic bento box.
+He's always so supportive of whatever whims I have.

 I am super excited and so thankful an indoor pickleball court finally opened up in our town.
 G and I play so much pickleball and we both hate being in the sun.
 This place has AC, open all day everyday, this is going to make such a positive impact in our lives.